 Performing both surgeries at the same time may be a good idea since you’ll only need one surgery to complete both tasks and you’ll save time and money.
 Most people choose to have a breast lift plus augmentation with implants if they are dissatisfied with their breast size, have recently lost a lot of weight, or have developed a loss of fat due to pregnancy, breastfeeding, or the natural wear and tear of the aging process.
 They may also choose to have a breast lift with augmentation using implants if nipples point below the breast crease or if the breasts are uneven in size or shape.
 If you are experiencing breast sagging, you’ll also want to add a breast lift to make sure your breasts are located high enough on your body that they show the right amount of projection (how far the breasts stick out from the chest).

-You will have the opportunity to talk with your surgeon about the best options available to you.
+You will have the opportunity to talk with your surgeon about the optimal procedure for you.
 By combining both surgeries into one, you’ll consider the right implant for your shape and size and learn about the differences between different incisions and different types and kinds of implants.

 For your breast lift, you’ll first need to talk with your surgeon about how much excess skin will need to be removed and how much of your breast tissue can be relocated.
 This will depend on your specific breast shape.
 Once you’ve been considered a candidate for the surgery, you’ll learn about which lift will be right for you and your implants.
 Then, your implant will be inserted through your lift incision.
 There are four types of lift incisions available but usually, your breast lift with augmentation using implants will be given a lollipop or anchor incision.